Students should understand the the chances involved in this problem.

 The right-most position represents the units’ column for the number that she will finally produce.
 The middle position is the tens’ column and the left-most position is for the hundreds.

 She has to position the cards after rolling a dice.
-She rolled a 3 first and decided to place card 3 into the tens’ column.
+She rolls a 3 first and decides to place card 3 into the tens’ column.

 - Play a few games informally where students play in pairs against each other.